Sexual Abuse Lawsuits

 In the wake of revelations about Harvey Weinstein’s sexual abuse of dozens of female actresses, hundreds of victims of sexual harassment in the entertainment industry have felt empowered to tell their stories.
 Sexual assault in entertainment affects actors, actresses, models, musicians and their employees.
 Abusive behavior by high-profile celebrities includes anything from inappropriate sexual gestures to rape.
 Victims have reported cooperating or maintaining their silence out of fear of being blacklisted.
 Children are especially vulnerable to abuse by entertainment executives since they are often not supervised by parents.
 Sexual abuse in entertainment is a crime not unlike other sex crimes; the perpetrators, and those who were aware of the abuse and concealed it, can be held liable for their actions.

 Almost 200 clients of Massage Envy have filed reports of sexual abuse while receiving massages at the popular massage chain.
 Poor policies for handling sexual abuse at the massage chain have led some victims to feel inadequately protected.
 For example, the company does not require franchises to report sexual assaults to local law enforcement and does not maintain a uniform policy for dealing with sexual assault.
 Each franchise is responsible for its own investigations, thus allowing some perpetrators to remain employed at their jobs.
 When an employer is aware that a masseuse sexually assaulted customers at a previous job and hires him anyway, he can be found liable for negligent hiring.
+Some massage parlors even engage in human (sex) trafficking, where they exploit victims to engage in commercial sexual activity.
 Owners and operators of massage parlors owe a duty of care to employ and monitor staff in a manner that ensures the safety of all customers.

 Sexual abuse is an unfortunate reality for a significant portion of children in individual foster care or group homes.
 Children who are placed in group homes are 28 times more likely to incur sexual abuse than those living in other types of settings.
 Unfortunately, the circumstances of foster care allow such abuse to go undetected and unreported for long periods of time.
 Children, many of whom are already traumatized by circumstances in their birth homes, often do not have a trusted adult to rely upon and may feel insecure to reveal abuse to others for fear of retribution or expulsion from their current living situation.
 Group homes, often operated by state or local governments, may be especially poorly staffed and supervised – conditions that foster sexual abuse of vulnerable children.